 While police like to rely on field sobriety tests, there are a number of problems with these tests that can be challenged in court.
 There are all sorts of reasons why someone can “fail” these subjective test that are unrelated to alcohol.

 Your Missouri DWI defense attorney can investigate how the tests were performed and identify reasons why the driver might have failed the tests, including medical issues, footwear, time and location of the test, and improper instructions.

 Consult an Experienced Missouri DWI Attorney

 The consequences of a third DWI conviction are much more serious than a second DWI.
-Joshua Wilson is an experienced Missouri DWI attorney who can help you develop the best defense possible to protect your rights.
+Higher Level Legal is an experienced Missouri DWI Law Firm who can help you develop the best defense possible to protect your rights.